Police: Traffic stop leads to criminal charges after prescription pad, credit cards found

-LIBERTY, Ohio (WKBN) – A woman is facing several charges after police said she was speeding in Liberty over the weekend, but the story goes further.
+LIBERTY, Ohio (WYTV) – A woman is facing several charges after police said she was speeding in Liberty over the weekend, but the story goes further.

 Facing both traffic and criminal charges, 42-year-old Amber McConahy remains in jail on a $5,000 bond.